Altruism (biology): Implications in evolutionary theory

 Cooperative hunting by wolves allows them to tackle much larger and more nutritious prey than any individual wolf could handle.
 However, such cooperation could, potentially, be exploited by selfish individuals who do not expose themselves to the dangers of the hunt, but nevertheless share in the spoils.

 The existence of altruism in nature is at first sight puzzling, because altruistic behaviour reduces the likelihood that an individual will reproduce.
 The idea that group selection might explain the evolution of altruism was first broached by Darwin himself in The Descent of Man, and Selection in Relation to Sex, (1871).
 The concept of group selection has had a chequered and controversial history in evolutionary biology but the uncritical 'good of the species' tradition came to an abrupt halt in the 1960s, due largely to the work of George C. Williams, and John Maynard Smith as well as Richard Dawkins.
 These evolutionary theorists pointed out that natural selection acts on the individual, and that it is the individual's fitness (number of offspring and grand-offspring produced compared to the rest of the population) that drives evolution.
 A group advantage (e.g. hunting in a pack) that is disadvantageous to the individual (who might be harmed during the hunt, when it could avoid injury by hanging back from the pack but still share in the spoils) cannot evolve, because the selfish individual will leave, on average, more offspring than those who join the pack and suffer injuries as a result.
 If the selfishness is hereditary, this will ultimately result in the population consisting entirely of selfish individuals.
 However, in the 1960s and 1970s an alternative to the "group selection" theory emerged.
 This was the kin selection theory, due originally to W. D. Hamilton.
 Kin selection is an instance of inclusive fitness, which is based on the notion that an individual shares only half its genes with each offspring, but also with each full sibling (See footnote).
-From an evolutionary genetic point of view it is therefore as advantageous to help with the upbringing of full sibs as it is to produce and raise one's own offspring.
+From an evolutionary genetic point of view it is therefore as advantageous to help with the upbringing of full siblings as it is to produce and raise one's own offspring.
 The two activities are evolutionarily entirely equivalent.
-Co-operative breeding (i.e. helping one's parents raise sibs—provided they are full sibs) could thus evolve without the need for group-level selection.
+Co-operative breeding (i.e. helping one's parents raise siblings—provided they are full sibs) could thus evolve without the need for group-level selection.
 This quickly gained prominence among biologists interested in the evolution of social behaviour.